tari-project/rfcs/src/RFC-0303_DanOverview.md

 ### Contracts

-Tari smart contracts are the meat of the DAN ecosystem.
-Usually a smart contract will be comprised of one or more Tari templates, glue code, and initialisation code.
+Tari smart contracts are the meat of the Tari ecosystem.
+Usually, a smart contract will be comprised of one or more Tari templates, glue code, and initialisation code.

 The contracts are always executed in the Tari Virtual machines.
 The input and output of every contract instruction